 Handling Do-Not-Tracking browser setting

-Industry's stance on Do-Not-Track (DNT) browser setting is contentious and the header itself is considered obsolete.
+The industry's stance on Do-Not-Track (DNT) browser setting is contentious, and the header itself is considered obsolete.
 Because its meaning is ambiguous and there is no standardized interpretation, it is often ignored.

 Wide Angle Analytics proudly handles the

 Do Not Track irrespective of broader adoption.
 Doing so allows your visitors to indicate their Opt-Out of the tracking process.